DS-100/textbook/notebooks/ch12/linear_projection.md

 ## When Variables are Linearly Dependent

 For every additional variable, we add one column to $X$.
-The span of the columns of $X$ is the linear combinations of the column vectors, so adding variables only changes the span into a higher dimensional subspaces when the added variable is linearly independent of the existing ones.
-Otherwise, if a column is linearly dependent, it can be expressed as a linear combination of some other column.
-Thus, for every linear combination it contributes to, we can replace it with a linear combination of the other columns.
-So we have not expanded the set of possible vectors spanned by the original columns of $X$.
+The span of the columns of $X$ is the linear combinations of the column vectors, so adding columns only changes the span if it is linearly independent from all existing columns.

+When the added column is linearly dependent, it can be expressed as a linear combination of some other columns, and thus will not introduce new any vectors to the subspace.

 Recall that the span of $X$ is important because it is the subspace we want to project $\vec{y}$ onto.
 If the subspace does not change, then the projection will not change.

 For example, when we introduced $\vec{x}$ when moving from the constant model to linear model, we introduced a independent variable: $\vec{x} = \begin{bmatrix} 3 \\ 0 \\ -1 \end{bmatrix}$ cannot be expressed as a scalar of $\begin{bmatrix} 1 \\ 1 \\ 1 \end{bmatrix}$.

-However, say we instead introduced a new variable $d$ with values:
+Now, let's instead introduce a variable $d$ that is linearly dependent to $\vec{1}$:

 | d | y |
 | - | :-|